Stylish, comfortable, practical, innovative nursing bras and maternity clothes that show off your style and nothing else!

 2. Take a shower after exercising - your body is sweaty and salty

-and it may bother your baby while you breastfeeding.
+and it may bother your

 4. Keep yourself hydrated.